Iceberg the size of Bali poised to break off the Antarctic shelf

-An iceberg, anticipated to among the largest recorded, is positioned to break away from Antarctica.
+An iceberg, anticipated to be among the largest recorded, is positioned to break away from Antarctica.

 Scientists from the UK-based research team, Project MIDAS, have been monitoring the developing rift in the Larsen C Ice Shelf since 2014.